How to Paint Your Bathroom Yourself: A Step-by-Step Guide

 1. Choose the Best Paint for the Bathroom

-It is really important that the right kind of paint is used in doing so, in order to get durability and a fine finish.
+The right paint must be used to achieve durability and a fine finish.
 For bathrooms, I recommend a moisture-resistant, washable paint.
 Here’s what you’ll be looking at:

 What Type of Paint: Pick acrylic latex paint for the bathroom.
 It’s water-resistant, so it’s scrubbable and dries quickly.
-Also, for more mould and mildew protection, use a paint made for high-humidity areas.
+Also, use paint made for high-humidity areas for more mould and mildew protection.

 Finish: Pick a satin or semi-gloss finish.
-A satin finish gives a nice, soft sheen to it and is cleanable without much fuss.
-Semi-gloss has a bit more sheen to it and is super tough against any sort of moisture or staining.
+A satin finish gives a soft sheen and is cleanable without much fuss.
+Semi-gloss has a bit more sheen and is tough against moisture or staining.

-Colour: Choose a colour that works with both you and your bathroom’s size and style.
-Light colours will help a small bathroom feel larger; bold colours can create a very dramatic look.
+Colour: Choose a colour that works with your and your bathroom’s size and style.
+Light colours will help a tiny bathroom feel larger; bold colours can create a theatrical look.
+For professional results, consider investing in house painting services that specialise in bathrooms to ensure a flawless finish.

 2. Just how much paint do you need?